Tuwaiq-Jeddah-Kotlin-1/Koala/README.md

 - Fragments
 - Localization

-## **Final App 🎉**
+# **Final App 🎉**

+## App idea

-###Feather  Application allows  to publish and share your articles with users, and you can like articles  users and follow them through the application and share articles with other applications.
+### Feather  Application allows  to publish and share your articles with users, and you can like articles  users and follow them through the application and share articles with other applications.

+## GHJK
 ![Feather App Logo](https://user-images.githubusercontent.com/91476827/148527193-6db4948f-8337-4888-b193-669311ad3764.png)